ethanokamura/perfectline/src/content/linked-list/helplers.md

 order: 4
 ---

 We may need some helper functions to make our life easier when working within the linked list.
 Functions like checking if the list is empty, what the current size is, and a function that lets us print our list!

-This will be a very short section!
+## Checking Size
 Let's first start by creating a function to check the size of our list!

-## Size
 ```cpp
 // returns the size of the linked list
 std::size_t size() const { return list_size; }